davidfrank96/local-man-platform-app/docs/vendor-cards.md

 These are not selected vendor cards.
 They are retention/supporting surfaces and should not be documented as the primary preview panel.
 The `Popular vendors near you` surface is visual/supporting; main nearby ordering still follows the discovery ranking contract rather than letting a popularity panel reorder the primary list.
+On mobile, Popular and Last selected retention actions use `Open` for direct detail navigation.
+Desktop can keep preview-style actions where the map context remains visible beside the list.

 ## Vendor detail image rule